christopheradams/elixir_style_guide/README.md

   |> String.strip

   # Multiline pipelines on the right side of a pattern match
-  # should be indented on a newline
+  # should be indented on a new line
   sanitized_string =
     some_string
     |> String.downcase